jshwlkr/Family-Cookbook/desserts.md

 Flour enough to stir as thick as you can.
 Chill for ½ day.
 Roll out a cut.

-Bake at 3500for 6-12 minutes \(depends on cookie thickness and oven\)
+Bake at 350 for 6-12 minutes \(depends on cookie thickness and oven\)

 Watch bottom for domeness.
 Tops do not brown.